RobTillaart/Fraction/README.md

 Depending on **fractionize(float)** algorithm used the natural order of numbers might be broken.
-This means that if two floats are very close
+This means that if two floats are very close:
 ```
 float f  <  float g  does not imply  Fraction(f)  <  Fraction(g)
-float f  >  float g  does not imply  Fraction(g)  >  Fraction(f)
+float f  >  float g  does not imply  Fraction(f)  >  Fraction(g)
 ```

-The minimalistic **fractionize** keeps the natural order due its simplicity.
+The minimalistic **fractionize** (see examples) keeps the natural order due its simplicity.
 It does have a lower accuracy as only limited number of denominators are used.
-This means that if two floats are very close
+This means that if two floats are very close:
 ```
 float f  <  float g  implies  Fraction(f)  <=  Fraction(g)
 float f  >  float g  implies  Fraction(g)  >=  Fraction(f)